andresousa615/Algernon/README.md

 worker.
 It is a drop-in replacement for the loader in `train.py`; see the module docstring for the protocol.

-## Pretrained weights

-Weights are not distributed with the repository yet.
-A download link will be added here once the data-use conditions of the training sets are settled.

 ## Citation

 If you use this code, please cite the dissertation: